ajpelu/qpyr_resilience/man/medecos_2017_abstract.md

 Abstract
 --------

+title 1: Greenness's resilience of *Quercus pyrenaica* forests to two extreme drought events: A study case from Sierra Nevada (southern Spain).

+title 2: Resilience of the greenness of the Q. pyrenaica forests of Sierra Nevada (southern Spain) to two consecutive extreme drought events.

 Climate change projections predict an increase in the frequency of extreme events (e.g. droughts).
 This increase could result in reduced resilience of ecosystems, particularly in populations located in the rear edge of its distribution.

-2005 and 2012 were two of the worst drought episodies ever recording in south of Spain

-In this work we analyze the effect of the two worst drought episodes ever recording in the south of Spain (2005 and 2012) on the greeness of Q. pyrenaica forest located in Sierra Nevada.

-In this work, we evaluate the drought impacts on the greenness of the Quercus pyrenaica forests in Sierra Nevada, a high-mountain located in southern Spain.
-Specifically we Our aims were to analyze the impacts of the two severest drought events ever recorded on the productivity of this forests
+In this work, we evaluate the drought impacts on the greenness of the *Quercus pyrenaica* forests in Sierra Nevada, a high-mountain located in southern Spain.
+Summers 2005 and 2012 were two of the worst drought episodes ever recorded in this Mediterranean area.
+Our main objectives were: i) to evaluate how each drought event has affected the greenness of this forest type; ii) to analyze the resistance and resilience of this ecosystem to consecutive extreme drought events; and iii) to explore differences of the forest resilience between southern and northern populations.

+Using remote sensing information (MODIS MOD13Q1 product), we obtained a temporal series (2000-2015) of the greenness of the forests by computing the Enhanced Vegetation Index (EVI).
+We computed the anomaly of